coderzhizi/coderzhizi/README.md

-## Hello GitHub Everyone 👋
+## Hello GitHub Friends 👋

 ### I'm zhizi

-- A Computer Engineering Undergraduate Student. & Open Source enthusiast.
+- A Frontend coder.
-- 🌱 Currently working in Hangzhou, China.
+- Currently working in Beijing, China.
-- 💬 Ask me about Java, TypeScript and my projects on [2434387555@qq.com](mailto:2434387555@qq.com)
-- ⭐ You may like [webkettle](https://github.com/JoeyBling/webkettle) 、[hexo-theme-yilia-plus](https://github.com/JoeyBling/hexo-theme-yilia-plus) 、or [bootplus](https://github.com/JoeyBling/bootplus)
-- ⚡ Fun fact: Data Analysis📊
+- Want to be a good software development engineer, not just a front-end development engineer.

 ### 🛠 技术栈 | Tech Stack